Unlimited Potential Community Services empowers individuals and families to reach their full potential and enhance community well-being.

 Unlimited Potential Community Services (UP) is a non-profit charitable society that has been providing quality support and treatment since 1987.
 Our goal is to restore stability and hope in the lives of children, youth, adults, and families so they can achieve personal independence and family unity.
 UP believes cultural tradition is an important part of mental wellness, so we incorporate the culture and traditions of our clients wherever possible.
 UP invites applicants who are passionate about providing quality support to our clients through a culturally sensitive approach and helping us to work together towards our goal to support each child and family to reach their full potential.

-Position overview: Under the direction of the House Manager, the Shift Leader will participate as a member of a multi-disciplinary team, providing services to support the needs of youth between the ages of 13-17 years.
-This position ensures that the therapeutic and social environment is safe and secure so that individual service plans are developed, followed and meet the individual needs of the youth and their families.
-As a primary care provider, the position is relied on to continuously evaluate individual service plans, build relationships with clients, monitor and record behaviors, oversee and arrange for daily activities and provide input to the service team based on observations and direct interaction with the children/youth.
+Position overview: This position ensures that the therapeutic and social environment is safe and secure so that individual service plans are developed, followed and meet the individual needs of the youth and their families.
+As a primary care provider, the position is relied on to continuously evaluate individual service plans, monitor and record behaviors, oversee and arrange for daily activities and provide input to the service team based on observations and direct interaction with the children/youth.

 The ideal candidate will possess: